Bug #1429

 This is definitely the optimal solution.
 In the next few days, I'll see if I can make a patch to the core to add this behavior to see if it actually performs that much in practice.

-#5 Updated by EgS about 7 years ago
+#5 Updated by EgS over 7 years ago

 I guess that latestmsgid would not be necessary if lastseenmsgid would be properly set? (cf. Bug #1431)